missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 You need to mount the Linux root partition (which is probably #3).

-Windows may need some additional tools to mount ext3.
+On Windows you need an additional tools to mount ext3.
+We got a report that "Paragon ExtFS for Windows" works fine for this.

 3. Edit /etc/inittab
 --------------------